 Key benefits include quicker access to medical specialists, reduced ambulance transports and ER visits, and better health outcomes.
-EMS telemedicine is transforming emergency care delivery across rural America by enabling rapid consultations between first responders and doctors.
+Emergency telemedicine services are changing care delivery across rural America by enabling rapid consultations between first responders and doctors.

 Benefits of Telemedicine for Rural Populations